rodrigopedra/laracasts-issue-email/README.md

 - Visit http://127.0.0.1:8000/
 - Click `send email`

-The project uses the `log` driver for the e-mail and shows the first log lines upon sending
+By default, the `log` mail driver is used, and the last written log lines are shown.